Govt asks opposition not to 'drag' national institutions into politics

 'PM Imran's words coming true'

 "Then came the global coronavirus crisis.
-If you look at the intiial days these leaders had alot of enthusiasm [and] some came running back from London in the hopes that destruction and devastation would befall Pakistan, and [they] would make that the basis of finishing the government.
+If you look at the initial days these leaders had a lot of enthusiasm [and] some came running back from London in the hopes that destruction and devastation would befall Pakistan, and [they] would make that the basis of finishing the government.

 Umar also accused the opposition of "doing politics" on legislation related to the Financial Action Task Force (FATF), which he said had "nothing to do with a political party or person and is only for keeping us out of the blacklist".